pyuriy/devops/scylladb-4.6.md

 ⚡ **Tip:** ScyllaDB is fully Cassandra-compatible, but 10x faster due to its C++ core.
 Use `cqlsh` for CQL queries, `nodetool` for ops, and `alternator` for DynamoDB workloads.

----

-Would you like me to make this cheatsheet into a **one-page PDF quick reference** (good for printing) or keep it as text only?